Jeep Compass Insurance Rates

 Take advantage of our free online quote tool to start comparing Jeep Compass insurance rates now.

-Average auto insurance rates for a Jeep Compass are $1,208 annually with full coverage.
-Comprehensive insurance costs an estimated $218, collision insurance costs $376, and liability is estimated at $456.
-Liability-only coverage costs approximately $508 a year, and high-risk coverage costs $2,620 or more.
-16-year-old drivers receive the highest rates at up to $4,704 a year.
+U.S. average insurance rates for a Jeep Compass are $1,208 a year for full coverage insurance.
+Comprehensive costs on average $218 each year, collision costs $376, and liability is estimated at $456.
+A policy with just liability insurance costs approximately $508 a year, with coverage for high-risk drivers costing around $2,620.
+Teenage drivers pay the highest rates at $4,704 a year or more.

 Average premium for full coverage: $1,208

-Rates are based on $500 policy deductibles, minimum liability limits, and includes uninsured motorist and medical coverage.
-Rates are averaged for all U.S. states and for all Compass models.
+These estimates include $500 policy deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 states and Compass models.

 Use the form below to get customized rates for your location.